This section assumes that you went through the Hello World so that you know how to connect to the robot.

 Control the motorized zoom

-The piloting of Reachy’s zooms is working with, zoom_kurokesu, a custom python library.
+The piloting of Reachy’s zooms is using zoom_kurokesu, a custom python library.

 There are three zoom levels available: ‘in’, ‘out’, ‘inter’.